|

 The maquiladora factories, where consumer goods are pieced together along the Mexican-US border, are falling apart.
 Their workforce is without rights, without hope, and increasingly without jobs

-Anne Vigna’s incisive account of the maquiladora sector –in-bond plants that import about 97% of the parts, which are assembled to be thenitem28c “exported” back to their contractors– exhibits the dire and complete disenfranchisement of Mexican workers in the formal economy.
+Anne Vigna’s incisive account of the maquiladora sector –in-bond plants that import about 97% of the parts, which are assembled to be then “exported” back to their contractors– exhibits the dire and complete disenfranchisement of Mexican workers in the formal economy.
 Yet over 50% of workers toil at a living in the even worse underground economy.

 In Vigna’s first hand experience, right on the field during 2009, she talked to workers earning even lower wages.
 She found workers –mostly women– earning $58 per week in the electronics sector.
 That is barely more than a dollar an hour (about $1,16), for the typical work week of at least 48 to 50 hours.
 In the apparel sector, the hourly pay could easily be below a dollar an hour.
 Such labour endowments are, to be sure, what is now commonly regarded as modern-slave work wages.
 Contrary to popular wisdom, slavery in the XXI century is not by any account a thing of the past.
 It is a social phenomenon that has been growing in direct proportion to the grip that today’s global Darwinian capitalism –the worst of its kind– is increasing on a world where representative democracy has been supplanted by marketocracy, where the institutional investors and their corporations dictate the pubic agendas.